jspotten/cs324-labs/10-lab-proxy-threadpool/README.md

 Then run the following:

-(Replace `port` with the port on which your proxy server is running and `port2` with the port on which the `tiny` Web server is running.)
+(Replace "port" with the port on which your proxy server is running and "port2" with the port on which the HTTP server is running.)

 ```bash
 curl -o tmp1p -x http://localhost:port/ http://localhost:port2/home.html